-Furthermore, we will inspect if it matters that the continuum limit is taken before everything else, as has been done so far.
-If we were to instead extract the $\kappaE$ at finite lattice spacing and then take continuum limit as linear extrapolation of the extracted $\kappaE$ values, we would get the result in Fig.~\ref{fig:kappacontlimfiniteratio}.
-We see that the continuum limit of the $\kappaE$ extracted at finite lattice spacing, replicate both the zero flow time result and the results at finite ratio $\sfrac{\sqrt{8\tauf}}{\tau}$.
-Hence, all the results presented above remain unchanged even if the continuum limit had been taken last, because of the large uncertainties in $\kappaE$ due to the modeling of the spectral function.
+Furthermore, we inspect whether it matters that the continuum limit is taken before everything else, as has been done so far.
+If we were to instead extract the $\kappaE$ at finite lattice spacing and then take the continuum limit as a linear extrapolation of the extracted $\kappaE$ values, we would get the result in Fig.~\ref{fig:kappacontlimfiniteratio}.
+We see that the continuum limit of the $\kappaE$ extracted at finite lattice spacing replicates both the zero-flow-time result, and the results at finite ratio $\sfrac{\sqrt{8\tauf}}{\tau}$.
+Hence, all results presented above would remain unchanged even if the continuum limit had been taken last, because of the large uncertainties in $\kappaE$ due to the modeling of the spectral function.